Wenzhi-Ding/py_reminder/README.md

 ```
 You can ignore `default_to`.
 It will set to be the same as `address` by default.

 If you receive a testing email, then the configuration is done.
-You don't have to include this code on following runs, but you can use it to change the parameters.

 ## Sample code